DevEkode/osu-replayViewer-web/README.md

 # osu!replayViewer

+⚠️ This project is no longer maintained ⚠️

 Easy to use website.
 Just upload your .osr, wait for processing and share it to your friends

 [Click here to visit the website](https://osureplayviewer.xyz/)